 “… to see the act of reading as an event involving a particular person and a particular text, occurring at certain times, in particular circumstances, in a particular social and cultural setting, and as part of the individual’s ongoing life and group” (Rosenblatt, 1985).

 As such an idea proves the significance of a unique reader, that the text should not be read or carefully read, a pure reading that is obsolete by the reader’s uniqueness, should not attempt to suppress a personal and unreasonable search.
-The personality of the defendant in the transactional theory should be respected and considered; That the reader initially understands only one work on the basis of prior experience.
-Other texts, seeing it in the light of other texts, they cannot interpret any text.
+The personality of the defendant in the transactional theory should be respected and considered; the reader initially understands only one work on the basis of prior experience.
+Other texts, seeing it in the light of other texts, cannot interpret any text.
 The reader’s background, feelings, memories, and associations are called upon by reading, not only relevant, it is the basis on which the burden of a text is created.
 And so the theory of transaction invites the reader to reflect on any text he brings and to acknowledge and examine his responses.

-Uses background knowledge
+3. Use background knowledge

-For an understanding reading transaction, readers must provide something for the process.
+For an understanding of the reading transactions, readers must provide something for the process.
 Authors provide words, but readers bring their own experiences, which they use to interpret the text.
 For example, many readers have their own idea of what a hotel lobby looks like, what it looks like on an airplane, and what scene or place a writer can portray.
 Sometimes, the emotional image of the reader can be recognized in the author’s own narrative.
 Before students read a lesson, teachers can help students access their prior knowledge by discussing elements in the story, including problems and setting, so that students can use that information to understand the texts.

 Readers work through a passage, they look for other books, places they resemble each other in their own experience, and events they have seen in the real world.
 They are used to understand the part of the transaction readers by connecting what they know to what they read, especially when the material is difficult.
-In keeping with this theory, teachers must show students how to create text-to-text, text-to-self and text-to-world connections through modeling and guided practice.
+In keeping with this theory, teachers must show students how to create text-to-text, text-to-self, and text-to-world connections through modeling and guided practice.
 They may want students to write in journals about their connections.
 Theoretically, the writing process helps students explain their connections and use them to improve their understanding.

 Communication is key to most people’s transactions, but it is difficult to communicate with a book that really can’t speak.
 Nevertheless, asking questions and searching for answers to the text is part of the transactional lesson.
 As students read, they should ask themselves, “What’s going on here?”
 And “Why is this important?”
 An active and transactional process for searching for spontaneous and textual answers is to read.
 Teachers can assist students with this by asking students to brainstorm lists of questions before, during, and after reading.
 The class can use questions and answers to discuss reading later.

-Stable and selective – professional and spiritual
+6. Stable and selective – professional and spiritual

 The transactional theory draws attention, in other words, to readers, what they bring to the text, the expectations of the texts, and the choices they make.
 Location choice may be the most important.
 Rosenblatt distinguishes between discursive attitudes, in which the reader is primarily concerned with the information from the text, and the aesthetic attitude in which the reader primarily focuses on the experience during the lesson.

 It is worthwhile to ask for more stance information.
 It is a position taken by the amateur mechanic intent on learning from the brain, how to repair a carburetor.
 The mechanic reads out the information needed to perform a specific task.
 The rhythms and words of the language are less of interest than the accuracy and simplicity of the language.
 The prose is glorious, so much the better, but the primary concern is the work at hand.
 The audience is also in the mood of trying to judge the demands and promises of political candidates.
-In their dealings with such a curriculum, they do not want to be influenced by the morals of prose, but they must be careful against the possibility that the joy of the language, its engaging rhythms and vivid images may be blurred.
-Errors in logic, the inadequacy of evidence, and other factors that are important in analyzing messages.
+In their dealings with such a curriculum, they do not want to be influenced by the morals of prose, but they must be careful against the possibility that the joy of the language, its engaging rhythms, and vivid images may be blurred.
+Errors in logic, the inadequacy of evidence, and other factors are important in analyzing messages.

-Applicable to education
+7. Applicable to education

 Transaction theory literature teachers offer different ideas and principles.
-This suggests that the poem is in the reader’s work rather than the reader.
+This suggests that the poem is in the reader’s work rather than the reader’s.
 Poetry – any literary work – is thus changing, changing, different for each reader, and different for one reader to read next.
 Therefore, teachers do not carefully conduct classes with direct conclusions, informed by the critical authority over literary works.
 Instead, they face the difficult but interesting task of recognizing the reader’s uniqueness and each text, recognizing the differences, and drafting important discussions and writing of that material.

 The initial response is considered.
-Students are honored and encouraged to examine their reactions – emotions, associations, memories, pictures, ideas.
+Students are honored and encouraged to examine their reactions – emotions, associations, memories, pictures, and ideas.
 Within those elements, they will build their understanding of the text.
 Teaching guided by this theory encourages students to examine responses, encourage them to examine their sources in texts and other experiences, reflect on them and analyze them in light of other curricula – other students and critics – and other information about literature.

-Cloud room atmosphere is cooperative.
+The cloud room atmosphere is cooperative.
 If students can deal with these issues, many of which will be personal, the literary classroom must be collaborative rather than cohesive.
 Debate – where one wins and one loses, one right and the other wrong – is not a fitting model for much of the literature’s discussion.
 The discussion should encourage students not to win but to clarify and refine.
 Students are encouraged to enter into a “reciprocal, mutually defining relationship” in their discussions with students and teachers, as well as in their curriculum.

 Literature is expanding the concept of knowledge.
-Such reflection and discussion results, students’ discussions with self, text, and others, which may make more sense.
-Although the ability to intelligently read, observe writing features, make critical decisions about authors, texts and genres, and all other goals that are prevalent in the literary classroom, transaction theory also suggests that literature may be limited to sharpen our understanding of ourselves and our society:
+Such reflection and discussion results, in students’ discussions with self, text, and others, which may make more sense.
+Although the ability to intelligently read, observe writing features, make critical decisions about authors, texts, and genres, and all other goals that are prevalent in the literary classroom, transaction theory also suggests that literature may be limited to sharpen our understanding of ourselves and our society: